pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 First, I'll talk about the features of RBS.
 Recently RBS 3.1 was released.
 RBS 3.1 introduced new features to make it easier to write RBS.
 So I'd like to introduce them.

 ~And I'll also introduce other tools existing before RBS 3.1.
 I'll use them in the second part, it's a demonstration.~

 Second, I'll demonstrate how to develop a Ruby application using RBS.
-Currently, we can develop Ruby applications using RBS.
+Currently, I can develop Ruby applications using RBS.
 So I'd like to show you the development experience and the tools we use.

+## What I will NOT talk about in this presentation

+This slide shows what I will NOT talk about in this presentation.

+First, I do not talk about RBS basics, such as syntax, usage, rbs collection and so on.
+I also do not talk about RBS related tools, such as Steep.

 ## The new features of RBS 3.1